Ruth Booker-Bryant: Career

 Ruth Booker-Bryant fought hard for causes fighting for social and human rights.
 Throughout her career as a civil rights activist she was a part of multiple organizations and demonstrations fighting for better housing for Kentucky African Americans.
 Her first major role was being a VISTA coordinator for the West End Community Council from 1964-66.
 The West End Community Council was a human rights group active from the mid-1940s till the early 1970s that fought for equal housing in Louisville’s west end, The women on this council faced scare tactics from white residents in Louisville who opposed what the council was fighting for.

 After this endeavor, she moved on to help found and become president of the Women United for Social Action.
 Also in 1968, she founded the Black Unity League in Kentucky to help empower African Americans to take action in the state of Kentucky.
 With the help of other civil rights leaders at the time Louisville eventually desegregated.
 Without catalysts like Ruth Booker-Bryant dedicating their whole lives to this cause, the fight might have taken longer or not happened.

 Recognition

 With activism, recognition is not what Booker-Bryant was fighting for.
 She was fighting for equality and peace for African Americans and that started at home in Louisville, Kentucky.
 However her hard work and dedication to the fight for housing equality led for her to be inducted in to the Kentucky Civil Rights Hall of Fame in 2003.
 Her bio mentions how she dedicated her life to the fight for better housing and how she participated in a number of demonstrations throughout her career.
 She also received the Carl and Anne Braden Lifetime Achievement Award in 2011, for her lifetime of activism in the Louisville Civil Rights Movement.

 Personal life

-Booker-Bryant was proceeded in death by her husband Roscoe Bryant in October 2005.
-Booker was the first African American physician on the Louisville & Jefferson County Board of Health and practised medicine for nearly fifty years within the city of Louisville.
-He was also a well-known practitioner in Tulsa, Oklahoma.
-Together, Bryant and Booker-Bryant were survived in death by Vicki C. Bryant, an attorney of Silver Springs, MD, Louisville Councilwoman Cheri Bryant Hamilton, Peggy Bryant Hill, and Roscoe C. Bryant III of Indian Head, MD, an attorney.
-They also shared four grandchildren.
+Booker-Bryant was married to Roscoe Bryant, a physician.
+He the first African American physician on the Louisville & Jefferson County Board of Health.